This information will help you care for your ileostomy or colostomy.

 - Can be made out of any part of the small intestine or colon.

-- There are 2 openings in the stoma instead of one.
-Many times, only one opening can be seen.
+- There are 2 0penings in the stoma instead of one.
+Many time, only one opening can be seen.
 This type of ostomy is often temporary.

 Learning to Care for Your Stoma and Ostomy

-Your CWOCN will help you find the best pouching system for your stoma.
+Your WOC nurse will help you find the best pouching system for your stoma.
 Please note that as the size of your stoma changes, you may need to change your pouching system.

 Some people find it helpful to buy incontinence bed pads or cloth underpads to place over bed sheets.
-This protects the bed in case the pouch leaks accidently during the night.
+This protects the bed in case the pouch leaks accidentally during the night.

 Emptying your pouch

 Empty your pouch when it is one-third to one-half full.
 The pouch should not become overly full.
-Your CWOCN will teach you how to empty your pouch.
+Your WOC nurse will teach you how to empty your pouch.

 If you squeeze every bit of air out your pouch, the sides are likely to stick together and make it more difficult to collect stool.
 There are lubricants to help with this.
 This is more of an issue if your stool output is thicker.
 If you have thinner output, you can put something in the pouch to thicken it.